UribeAlejandro/SkyProphet/docs/challenge.md

 The monitoring of `SkyProphet` can be done using an adversarial approach.
 Thus, a second model `adversarial validator` is trained to detect the drift in the data.
 The architecture of the monitoring system is shown below:

 ![Monitoring](img/SkyProphet-Monitoring.drawio.svg)

+### Feature Store

+The model was trained offline and once in production handles online features.
+It would be nice to have a `Feature Store` to handle the features in production.
+The workaround that has been implemented partially solves the problem by enforcing the input data to have the same features as the training data.
+However, it is not ideal because it can get harder to maintain the features in the future.

+### BentoML

+The model can be served using `BentoML`.
+This library allows the data practitioner to create a model server that can be deployed in different platforms.
+It is a grea option because it:

+- Make the FastAPI endpoints automatically.
+- Dockerizes the application.
+- Provides the infrastructure as code to depoy the model in different platforms.

 ### CI/CD